silshack/spring2016/_posts/camazotz/2016-04-18-NavaneetsProjectUpdateOne.md

 In order to get the asterisks to line up when printing in the loop, I used format(string, '<30') to align the string to the left and extend space out for 30 characters.
 I found that method [here](https://www.safaribooksonline.com/library/view/python-cookbook-3rd/9781449357337/ch02s13.html).

-My completed milestones are as follows:
+My revised and completed milestones are as follows:

 - [x] Read all data into python lists
-- [x] Create a dictionary with each state as key and a candidate-party-vote tuple as value
+- [x] Create a dictionary with each state as key and as value another dictionary with candidate as key and vote as value
-- [x] Create a dictionary with each candidate as key and a party-vote tuple as value
+- [x] Create a dictionary with each candidate as key and as value another dictionary with state as key and vote as value
-- [x] Create a dictionary with each county as key and a state-party-candidate-vote tuple as value
+- [x] Create a dictionary with each county as key and as value another dictionary with candidate as key and vote as value
+- [ ] Create a dictionary with each county as key and as value another dictionary with party as key and vote as value
+- [ ] Create a dictionary with each state as key and as value another dictionary with party as key and vote as value
 - [ ] Build a user interface for the user to select three modes (state, candidate, and county)
-- [ ] Have a help option to give the user directions on navigating the app
+- [x] Have a help option to give the user directions on navigating the app
 - [ ] For each mode, allow the user to enter any state, candidate, or county respectively and display the corresponding value tuple
 - [ ] Allow the user to switch datasets
 - [x] For any query, display the fraction of votes as a bar graph (composed of asterisks) as a function of the votes and the mode that the user has selected (so if the user is in state mode, display the number of votes for each state as a bar graph)

 I am still building the user interface for each mode along with error checking.
+I haven't had a chance to look into using Cloud 9 but I have been using PyCharm and have uploaded my project to a separate Github repository at this [link](https://github.com/camazotz/ElectionStats2016.git).
+I'll see if I have time to explore Cloud 9 over the next week.